 Play will involve digging, climbing, building, exploring, planting, cooking,making and creating.
 We will follow the children’s interests, support them in their learning, ensure they learn how to keep themselves and each other safe.

 Fresh fruit and vegetables, crackers, toast and crumpets will be on offer and a hot snack, cooked with the children, on cold days.

-Lunch time will be eaten on the nursery site or as a picnic on site or in the local countryside.
+Lunch time will be eaten on the nursery site at our dedicated picnic tables or as a picnic on site or in the local countryside.
 A healthy packed lunch will be required, as being outside all day uses lots of energy and we need to ensure children have food they enjoy most.

 The rest of afternoon may be spent building bridges across the stream and making boats; den building, mini-beast hunts, being dinosaurs or making fairy homes.

 Growing Wild Outdoor Nursery was set up in 2019 by experienced nursery leaders, Janet and Lindsey.
 It is the realisation of a shared dream to give children the best start in life by being free to play in a natural environment.